-Recently, we wrapped up the first round of an exciting, new initiative for Marks, Thomas Architects: a series of educational webinars featuring experts sharing stories and lessons learned about new and evolving trends in architecture.
+Recently, we wrapped up the first round of an exciting, new initiative for Marks Thomas: a series of educational webinars featuring experts sharing stories and lessons learned about new and evolving trends in architecture.
 Our first run of webinars focused on sustainably-designed adaptive use projects, an area of great interest to me personally and a specialty of our firm.

 Adaptive use projects, you may know, are often complex and challenging to bring to fruition.
 Approaching these projects in silos doesn’t work due to the broad range of variables they entail.
 To shed light on some of the complexities and offer practical solutions, our webinars paint a more comprehensive view of adaptive use, with each webcast exploring one of four key aspects of successful projects: design, legal, finance, and construction.

 If you missed the series, I encourage you to browse the takeaways and watch the replays — all below.

 I kicked off the series with a broad discussion of the key issues and concepts related to sustainable adaptive use, including an overview of the specific tasks with which a design team must wrestle.
 Throughout the talk, I walked participants through these critical takeaways, explaining how to:

 - Deliver projects that are economically competitive with conventional “greenfield” developments.